 Every year I run this post because so many people want my mother’s Irish Soda Bread recipe.
 Here it is again, in time for tomorrow’s breakfast in honor of St. Patrick’s Day.
-(Sorry if you celebrated it today, according to the Church feast this year.
-Make it for dessert.)

 Keep in mind that this bread must be slathered in butter.
 Not butter substitute, but real, artery-clogging butter.
 Enjoy!
 Read more

 When we were planning our date night this week, there was only one place on my list of suggestions: The Hollow Bar & Kitchen on North Pearl Street in Albany.
 I was craving the eggplant stack, which I’d had the first time we visited.
 I don’t care if you think you don’t like eggplant, you will love this.
 Trust me.
 It.
 Is.
 Incredible.
 So off we went, in search of eggplant and gnocchi and craft beer and wine.
 Read more

 When a friend gave me a week of her CSA share, I knew I had to act fast.
 I had bags of beautiful summer abundance sitting on my counter and only a few days to use them before we headed out on our own vacation.
 Thank goodness for Google.
 I did a search of a few key ingredients and found the most amazing pasta dish using almost all of the veggies.
 It was a huge hit with all three kids, and that’s saying something for a dish featuring eggplant.
 Here’s the recipe for pasta with roasted vegetables, tomatoes, and basil from Epicurious.
 Tweak as needed.
 If you don’t have eggplant but have tons of zucchini, use that.
 Don’t be afraid to mix things up.
 The beauty of this kind of pasta dishes is that it allows you to get creative.
 There are no set rules.
 Other than making sure the pasta is al dente.
 Read more